In-house training terms and conditions

 8.1 Neither the Client nor the Delegate shall:

-- 8.1.1 copy, scan, email or share the Course Materials (whether internally or externally) except where necessary for the Delegates to complete the Training Course;
+- 8.1.1 copy, scan, email or share any recording of the Training Course or the Course Materials (whether internally or externally) except where approved by ICAEW and where necessary for the Delegates to complete the Training Course;

 - 8.1.2 alter, or modify in whole or any part of the Course Materials nor permit the Course Materials or any part of them to be combined with or become incorporated into any other materials.